-Up until the end of 2012, the government required energy companies to subsidise their customers’ energy efficiency improvements with about £2.4 billion a year, through the Carbon Emissions Reduction Target programme.
-About 40% of this was spent on vulnerable householders – around three times the amount that will be spent through the new Energy Company Obligation, and although some of this will helping fuel-poor households to improve their home energy efficiency, it is also intended to kick start insulation for solid stone walled homes – so-called hard to treat housing.
+Up until the end of 2012, the government required energy companies to subsidise their customers’ energy efficiency improvements with about £2.4 billion a year, through the Carbon Emissions Reduction Target (CERT) programme.
+About 40% of this was spent on vulnerable householders – around three times the amount that will be spent through the new Energy Company Obligation (ECO).
+Some of the new ECO will help fuel-poor households to improve their home energy efficiency, via the Affordable Warmth Obligation and the Community Carbon Saving Obligation.

 The Green Deal favours the better off, over lower income households

-The Green Deal and the related new Energy Company Obligations (the energy companies’ subsidies for customers’ home energy efficiency improvements) are set to benefit better off households at the expense of lower income households and those in fuel poverty.
+The Green Deal and the Carbon Saving Obligation element of the Energy Company Obligation (the energy companies’ subsidies for customers’ home energy efficiency improvements) are set to benefit better off households at the expense of lower income households and those in fuel poverty.

 According to the Carbon Commentary website, “The Green Deal and ECO are highly regressive, with the bottom decile, excluding those small numbers who get help from ECO, spending a greater fraction of their cash on energy than if the Green Deal and ECO did not exist.
 By contrast the top half of the income distribution is expected to see virtually no change.
 So even under the government’s own figures, ECO is expected to take more from the poor than it gives back in free or subsidised energy efficiency benefits”